skrusche63/storm-samples/README.md

 storm-samples
 =============

-This repository holds a collection of storm topologies.
+This repository holds a collection of storm topologies, we have made experience with at